ryankiros/skip-thoughts/decoding/README.md

 * dim_word: the dimensionality of the RNN word embeddings
 * dim: the size of the hidden state
 * decoder: the type of decoder function.
 Only supports 'gru' at the moment
+* doutput: whether to use a deep output layer
 * max_epochs: the total number of training epochs
 * displayFreq: display progress after this many weight updates
 * decay_c: weight decay hyperparameter